nastenka-ooops/Adventura/README.md

 ## How To Use

-Visit [NeoTour Website](https://neotourakunov.netlify.app/) to explore the site developed in collaboration with the frontend developer.
+Visit [Adventura Website](https://neotourakunov.netlify.app/) to explore the site developed in collaboration with the frontend developer.

 ## Documentation